Edu0ff/Memory-Game-HaB/README.md

 **DBZ** 🐉 &
 **Vaporwave** 🌸
 3 difficulties: Easy, medium or hard.
+Solo mode and against the machine mode if you are feeling social!
 Background music and sound effects 🎶
+Responsive design.

 ## Screenshots